katusk/CMakeNuGetTools/README.md

 ## Setup

-1. Install the [`nuget.exe` CLI](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli) for your platform: installation instructions can be found [here for Windows](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#windows), and [here for macOS/Linux](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#macoslinux).
+1. Install the [`nuget.exe` CLI](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli) on your platform: installation instructions can be found [here for Windows](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#windows), and [here for macOS/Linux](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#macoslinux).
 Make sure you can properly use the NuGet CLI from your command line or terminal: NuGet feeds are [configured](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file) properly, your NuGet credentials are valid, etc.

 2. Copy the contents of the `cmake` subdirectory of the CMakeNuGetTools root directory into a subdirectory in your project's root directory.
 We use `scripts/CMakeNuGetTools` as a destination directory example here.